 I'm sure you're familiar with the heart benefits of exercise and a good diet?
 Those guidelines for heart care have been widely broadcast.
 Common knowledge, though, runs the risk of becoming a fact instead of a lifestyle.
 "Oh, yeah, I know that exercise is good for me."
-Invest in what you know!
-Connect your mind to your body and enjoy the synergy.
-Exercising and eating well impact your longevity, your everyday perspective, your availability to others, your strength and endurance, your readiness for challenges, your energy, and your sleep among other crucial functions.
-Your capability in life relies in large part on how you care for your heart and health.
-Your body is your livelihood.
-Your job and relational life is possible when your body is well.
-Caring for your heart by adopting daily focus on exercise and healthy foods is a high return investment that makes all else in life possible.
+If you hear yourself saying that try to reframe the fact.
+For instance, Do you want to live into your nineties?
+Improve your chances with exercise and nutrition.
+Want to sleep better?
+Practice exercise and good nutrition.
+Embrace exercise and nutrition in your lifestyle to improve your everyday perspective, your availability to others, your strength and endurance, your readiness for challenges and your overall energy, among other crucial functions.
+Your capability in life relies on how you care for your heart and health.
+Your job and relational life is optimal when your body is well.
+Caring for your heart by adopting daily focus on exercise and nutrition is a high return investment that makes all else in life possible.

 If you've already incorporated one daily exercise or an exercise routine into your life you can ramp up the heart benefit by making sure your exercise contains some: stretching, balance support, strength elements, and aerobic benefits.
 For example, if you walk stretch for a few minutes before you start, walk on a curb if you can for balance, and practice slow/fast intervals for aerobic benefit.
 If you haven't yet added exercise, exercise not just activity, take a look at why exercise is so essential to heart health.
 After exercise I hope you're finding time and energy to give yourself a healthy meal.
 In addition to bumping up your fresh fruits and vegetables and staying away from trans fats you can help your heart by minimizing portions and going low salt and low protein.
 Today's food labeling will help with making choices that support heart health however a pastry and bowl of ice cream from time to time can do wonders for your mental health so don't cut the goodies out entirely.
 Have fun with your exercise by doing it to music, going different ways on your walks, or finding a partner.
 Enjoy what you eat by starting a garden, learning a new recipe, or inviting a guest.